kangarko/Foundation/README.md

 For both parties, do not sell or claim any part of this library as your own.
 All infringements will be prosecuted.

+No guarantee - this software is provided AS IS, without any guarantee on its functionality.
+We made our best efforts to make Foundation an enterprise-level solution for anyone looking to accelerate their coding however we are not taking any responsibility for the success or failure you achieve using it.